 The Secretariat wishes to note that information submitted will be made public, unless a specific indication is made of the parts of the submission which are to be considered confidential.

-This information should be communicated through the diplomatic channel to the Secretariat of the Assembly of States Parties, Oude Waalsdorperweg 10, 2597 AK The Hague, The Netherlands (or via e-mail to asp@icc-cpi.int).
-If feasible, the Secretariat would appreciate receiving digital versions of the information.
+This information should be communicated to the Secretariat of the Assembly of States Parties via e-mail to asp@icc-cpi.int.